Malachov/mypythontools/README.md

 ### Tasks

 There are VS Code tasks examples in utils and build module, but here is small tutorial how to use it.
-Run command `Tasks: Open User Tasks`, add tasks from github/content/tasks or if you have no task yet, you can copy / paste all.
+Run command `Tasks: Open User Tasks`, add tasks from github/tools/tasks or if you have no task yet, you can copy / paste all.

 Install extension **Task Explorer**

-On root copy folder `utils` from content/tasks
+On root copy folder `utils` from Tools/tasks

 You are ready to go.
 You should see something like this

 <div align="center"><img src="docs/source/_static/tasks.png" width="620" alt="tasks"/></div>

-You can do CI / CD pipeline or Build app with one click now.
+You can do CI / CD pipeline or build app with one click now.